What it does

 In November, it conditionally raised £11.5mln from City institutions and government-backed venture funds to continue developing its various projects in Greenland.

 “As I think you will agree, the work streams have been extensive, and the team has done a stellar job in advancing shareholders' interests as well as to continue to de-risk the portfolio and build value."

-In October, First Berlin Equity Research GmbH started coverage on the stock with a 'buy’ recommendation and 21.8p price target.
+Earlier in October 2019, First Berlin Equity Research GmbH started coverage on the stock with a 'buy’ recommendation and 21.8p price target.